remy/pm-refurb/README.md

 Pressing a button or triggering the shock will increment the counter.
 Initially the counter is empty (zero times), then cycles through from 1 to F (15) and then repeats.

+When the cart boots up for the first time, it will also trigger the rumble feature.
+If the Pokemon Mini doesn't rumble during this cart being tested it means your rumble motor isn't working.

 ## Compiling

 Supported on Window and MacOS: